thoughtbot/ios-on-rails/book/iOS/getting_an_event.md

 		return nil;
 	}

 The `parameters` for our GET request contain `lat`, `lon`, and `radius`.
-The rails app will use these values to return a list of events that are less than the `radius` (in kilometers) away from the map region's centerpoint.
+The Rails app will use these values to return a list of events that are less than the `radius` (in kilometers) away from the map region's centerpoint.

-We want to inscribe our square `mapView` span inside of our circular API search area so that we're receiving more events than need to be displayed, rather than too few.
-We use half the width of the `mapView` (the `latitudeDelta`  property) as our radius since the lateral span is the larger value in portrait.
-Multiplying by 111 is simply the conversion from latitudinal degrees to kilometers.
+We want to inscribe our square `mapView` span inside our circular API search area so we receive more events than need to be displayed, rather than too few.
+We use half the width of the `mapView` (the `latitudeDelta` property) as our radius since the lateral span is the larger value in portrait mode.
+Multiplying by 111 is simply the conversion from degrees of latitude to kilometers.

 ### Creating the Get Events Task